znsio/specmatic-documentation/documentation/insights.md

 ### Integrating with CI/CD Pipelines

 To get the most out of Specmatic Insights, you need to integrate it into your CI/CD pipelines.
-Follow these steps for both your provider and consumer services:
+Follow these steps for both your provider and consumer services pipelines:

-1. Ensure Specmatic is running in your pipeline and generating reports.
+1. As explained in above steps, ensure Specmatic is present in your provider & consumer CI pipelines, helping 'test', in case of provider, and 'virtualize' in case of client.
-2. Add the Specmatic Insights GitHub Build Reporter to your workflow, after specmatic has run:
+2. Then, add the 'Specmatic Insights GitHub Build Reporter' to both your consumer and provider CI workflow, after specmatic has run:

 ```yaml
 {% raw %}